blumilksoftware/internal-meetups/2021-11-17-cryptography/slides/slides.md

 <section>
     <ul class="r-fit-text">
         <li>md5 -> SHA1 -> SHA2 -> SHA3 (never use them for password storage!)</li>
-        <li>DES / 3DES</li>
+        <li>DES / 3DES - not cracked, but small effective key length and block sizes, hence deprecated by the NIST since 2017 for new applications and for all applications by 2023</li>
-        <li>RSA - ever-growing key length (current NIST recommendation is 2048); Shor's algorithm (as of now, the factorization of 21 was achieved)</li>
+        <li>RSA - ever-growing key length (current NIST recommendation is 2048)</li>
         <img class="r-stretch" data-src="presentations/2021-11-17-cryptography/images/rsa.webp">
         <li>Post-quantum cryptography
             <ul>
                 <li>Symmetrical cryptography is largely safe; Grover's algorithm requires doubling the key lengths</li>
-                <li>All asymmetric algorithms that rely on the integer factorization problem, the discrete logarithm problem or the elliptic-curve discrete logarithm problem can be made obsolete by Shor's algorithm</li>
+                <li>All asymmetric algorithms that rely on the integer factorization problem, the discrete logarithm problem or the elliptic-curve discrete logarithm problem can be made obsolete by Shor's algorithm (as of now, the factorization of 21 was achieved)</li>
                 <li>Many PQC algorithms are developed</li>
                 <li>Quantum key distribution - one time pad possible</li>
             </ul>